fable-compiler/Fable/docs/source/samples.md

 ### [Interactive L-system generator](samples/lsystem/index.html)

 This demo is based on [L-system workshop](https://github.com/Andrea/Lsystem) by Andrea Magnorsky and Ross McKinlay.
-Rather than working on the tasks they gave us, I compiled it with Fable, so that you can play with it in a browser!
+Rather than working on the tasks they gave us, Tomas Petricek compiled it with Fable, so that you can play with it in a browser!

 ## Productivity